-At 3.2% the percentage of the population which is aged 85+ is above the national average of 2.3%.
-(Mid- year 2015).
-Older people are much more likely to be admitted or make use of hospital services compared with other areas in England and the South West.
+At 3.1%, the percentage of the population which is aged 85+ is above the English average of 2.4% (Source: Mid-year estimates, 2016, ONS).
+Note that over the next twenty years, the number aged 85+ in Bournemouth is projected to double, from approximately 6,000 to 12,000.
+(Source: Population projections, ONS.)
+Older people are much more likely to be admitted to hospital or make use of hospital services compared other ages.
 For this reason, improving access to community alternatives to hospital admission and arranging effective and timely hospital discharge have been recognised as local priorities for transforming health and social care services.

-The (modelled) unemployment rate** was 5.0% compared with a national rate of 5.1%.
+The latest (modelled) unemployment is 4.2% compared with a national (GB) rate of 4.7%.
+(Source: APS 2017).
 The numbers claiming Incapacity Benefit or Employment Support Allowance for mental ill health reasons is above the national average.
-According to the Bournemouth Child Poverty Needs Assessment (2014) 53% of working age claimants are receiving incapacity benefit for mental ill health compared with 43% across England and Wales.
+According to the Bournemouth Child Poverty Needs Assessment (2014), 53% of working age claimants are receiving incapacity benefit for mental ill health compared with 43% across England and Wales.
 For Employment Support Allowance 55% of claimants are receiving this benefit for mental ill health reasons compared with 46% across England and Wales.